guyzmo/PyEtherpadLite/README.md

 #4 Credit

-Thanks to devjones, from who I have forked the project This python client was inspired by TomNomNom's php client which can be found at: https://github.com/TomNomNom/etherpad-lite-client
+Thanks to devjones, from whom I have forked the project This python client was inspired by TomNomNom's php client which can be found at: https://github.com/TomNomNom/etherpad-lite-client